 New Renters Advocate Office

-To make sure renters are treated fairly and stop renovictions, this independent office would provide a one-stop shop for renters who need help.
-It would provide free information, advocacy, and legal assistance to renters during tenancy disputes and reinforce the city’s renoviction policy.
+To make sure renters are treated fairly and stop renovictions, this independent office will provide a one-stop shop for renters who need help.
+It will provide free information, advocacy, and legal assistance to renters during tenancy disputes and reinforce the city’s renoviction policy.

 Fast-track purpose-built rentals

-The city would increase resources to expedite purpose built rental developments through a new Purpose-built Rental Housing Office to provide a single point of contact and increased certainty for purpose-built rental developers.
+The city will increase resources to expedite purpose built rental developments through a new Purpose-built Rental Housing Office to provide a single point of contact and increased certainty for purpose-built rental developers.